-- With Earth's surface being uninhabitable due to constant bombardment and the resulting radation, humans are forced to live in these at the start of Space Battleship Yamato / Star Blazers (The Yamato has no time to loose, since if they're not gonna bring the radiation scrubbers back in one year, humankind is toast, since the radiation keep on creeping further and further into the shelters).
+- With Earth's surface being uninhabitable due to constant bombardment and the resulting radation, humans are forced to live in these at the start of Space Battleship Yamato / Star Blazers (The Yamato has no time to lose, since if they're not gonna bring the radiation scrubbers back in one year, humankind is toast, since the radiation keep on creeping further and further into the shelters).

 - In another Leiji Matsumoto anime, Queen Millennia, the aliens infiltrating Earth set up underground cities to survive the coming apocalypse.

 - The city of Lux in Texhnolyze is somewhere in between type 1 and 2.

 - At the start of Tengen Toppa Gurren Lagann, humanity is confined to a series of relatively small underground settlements.
 Anyone who dares to reach the surface is soon hunted down by Humongous Mecha-driving Beastmen.